 What factors do mortgage underwriters consider?

-Underwriting involves multiple considerations, including the borrower’s credit history, income, assets, debt and employment history, along with the home's value.
+Underwriters examine multiple things, including the borrower’s credit history, income, assets, debt and employment history, along with the home's value.
 The underwriting process is primarily focused on assessing:

-• Conditions: This factor considers whether the applicant can meet other conditions for borrowing, such as having enough cash reserves and having an appropriate debt-to-income (DTI) ratio.
+- Conditions: This factor considers whether the applicant can meet other conditions for borrowing, such as having enough cash reserves and an appropriate DTI ratio.

 What is the mortgage underwriting process?

-From start to finish, the process has four key steps.
+From start to finish, the underwriting process has four key steps: financial review, home appraisal, title search and approval or denial.

 The underwriter will review a wide range of financial documents, all of which help them make recommendations to lenders.
 This first step typically takes about one to two weeks, and it may involve requests for additional documentation.